mediachain/mediachain-indexer/README.md

 ```

-## Passing Custom Hyper-Parameters to Models
+## Customizing and Plugins

-TODO: This section is WIP.
+TODO: WIP.

 The selection of model components and hyper-parameters can be customized.
 Note that since the architecture has fixed, pre-defined connections between components,